-The Wintergreen Boxwood is one of the more hardy varieties of the boxwood shrubs, and features a very dense, compact growth habit, making it excellent for shrub borders.
-This variety responds very well to trimming, and can be maintained in a wide variety of shapes, sizes, heights, widths, forms, etc. It is also well known for its continuous green color all through the winter season.
+The Wintergreen Boxwood is one of the more cold hardy varieties of the boxwood shrubs, and features a very dense, compact growth habit, making it excellent for borders or fences.
+This variety responds very well to pruning, and can be maintained in a wide variety of desired shapes, sizes, heights, widths, forms, etc. It is also well known for its continuous dark green color all through the winter season.

 Check out our grow guide for boxwoods!